WHO I AM

 ADMINISTRATION AND SERVICE

 Over the course of my eight years in higher education, I've served on four faculty hiring committees, solicited several sizeable donations from alumni, been a faculty advisor to multiple student organizations, coached Texas-Arlington's moot court appellate advocacy team to a national championship bid, and developed innovative new course offerings to support the college's Pre-Law and Disability Studies minors.
 I chaired one M.A. thesis committee, on the topic of polygamy regulation in the late 20th century, and participated on over a dozen other Ph.D., Ed.D., and M.A. committees.
 My photo exhibition "Ringside: Memories of World Class Championship Wrestling" was displayed at the Texas-Arlington Library from August 2015 to January 2016, and has been spotlighted on NPR's All Things Considered.
-In December 2015, I joined the board of directors for the Pro Wrestling Hall of Fame, which is now located in Wichita Falls, Texas.

 I've been licensed to practice law in the Commonwealth of Pennsylvania since 2007.
 During this time, I represented clients in landlord-tenant disputes and expungement proceedings, negotiated commercial leases, drafted appellate amicus briefs, and conducted extensive research for other law firms regarding FATCA and FBAR compliance and related tax matters.
 I also contributed model questions to the 2008 and 2009 editions of the Preliminary Multistate Bar Review, a test review product now owned and published by my former employer Kaplan, Inc. I worked for two years as a clerk in the Lake County (Indiana) Superior Court, in which capacity I drafted several judicial orders radically reinterpreting municipal council voting protocols in that jurisdiction.
 My recent article for the Duke Law Journal explored the historical origins of the American common-law rule that opposing parties must pay their own costs for litigation.